Symptoms generally take three to eight weeks (or possibly much longer) to appear and include:

 - Use a blanket, net, broom or towel to catch the bat (without touching it and while protecting any exposed area such as the face).

-- Place the container in a cool, safe place away from human or pet contact or put it into the freezer, which will make the bat go into hibernation.
+- Place the container in a cool, safe place away from human or pet contact or put it into the fridge, which will make the bat go into hibernation.
 Do not kill the bat.

 - Call your local public health unit.
 The bat will be tested for rabies.
 If it does not have rabies, no prevention will be necessary.